raspberrypilearning/relax-stretch/en/step_3.md

 --- /task ---

-In a later step, you will develop the code for the two buttons so that they control the number of times the exercises repeat themselves.
+In a later step, you will develop the code for the two buttons so that they control the number of times that the exercises repeat themselves.

 Next, you will code your first exercise routine.